Best for readers building a once-in-a-tournament trip around the opening match, the first night in Mexico City, and the stadium route.

 - Keep official ticketing first and describe marketplace risk without claiming guaranteed access.

-- Recommend neighborhood and itinerary choices by traveler need, not by undisclosed partner priority.
+- Recommend neighborhood and itinerary choices by traveler need, not by undisclosed provider priority.

 - Disclose paid tours, hotels, transfers, eSIM, payments, or insurance placements before outbound links.